What is it?

 In 1986, Lance Cheslock, a member here at FBC, became the first formal director for La Puente.
 Our congregation got involved in serving La Puente in 1989.
 FBC has been involved with every major renovation and remodel since that period.

-Throughout the year, we send work teams to help around La Puente’s facilities.
-We also send a group in the fall to glean potatoes for the food bank each fall.
+Each fall, we send a group to glean potatoes for the food bank.
 Annually, we are involved in La Puente’s Christmas program through donations.
 Finally, we are constantly accepting donations on behalf of La Puente.
 They have specific needs for bedding and kitchen supplies (pots, pans, and eating utensils).
-If you are interested in getting connected to the work of La Puente or have any questions, please contact Rev. John-Mark or Phyllis Davidson.
+If you are interested in getting connected to the work of La Puente or have any questions, please contact Phyllis Davidson.